 An in-depth study conducted by the National Highway Traffic Safety Administration (NHTSA) found that over 70% of cars of model year 2004-2011 had at least one underinflated tire.
 The same study notes that underinflation is a key cause of tire failure, and can lead to decreased fuel economy, longer stopping distances, and increased stress on the tires.
 Overinflating, on the other hand, can lead to similar drawbacks, and can contribute to vehicle instability.
 Essentially, having proper tire pressure levels can both prevent tire failure and minimize issues on the road.

-While tire pressure gauges are vital in keeping your car on the road without a hitch, it’s important to pick out one that is both effective and easy-to-use for you.
+While best tire pressure gauges are vital in keeping your car on the road without a hitch, it’s important to pick out one that is both effective and easy-to-use for you.
 We have compiled eight of the best pressure gauges available today, and outlined the areas in which they are convincing, be it effectiveness or price.

 The AstroAI inflator/gauge is our top pick; it is user-friendly and accurate, with a №1 Best Seller on Amazon tag to back that up.
 Its convenient design is supported by its versatility and precision, giving you a safe and long-lasting window into tire pressure monitoring.

-It is accurate and have great readability.
+It is accurate and has great readability.

 The LED-backlit screen can give you pressure results in four different units—PSI, bar, kPa, and Kg/cm²—in case one of them is more familiar to you.
 It can measure up to 250 PSI, which is quite the range for a simple and user-friendly tool.
 The durable construction has very little to complain about, with heavy-duty brass and steel parts ensuring the longevity of your gauge.
 It is calibrated to read pressure within a 1% error range, giving you results to the tenth of a unit.